bilgehannal/bilgehannal/README.md

 <p align="center">🧠 I spend a lot of time reading and exploring new concepts.<p/>

-<p align="center">🚗 I also have a passion for RC cars – a fun and hands-on hobby.<p/>
+<p align="center">🚗 I also have a passion for RC cars, a fun and hands-on hobby.<p/>

 ---